 We’re thrilled to be showcasing Christiana Hodges’ work at Addison West.
-And what better way to kick things off than with a blog post!
-We sat down with Chris at her home last week to ask her some questions about her work, her creative process, and life in general.
+We sat down with Chris at her home to ask her some questions about her work, her creative process, and life in general.
 We’re so excited to share her incredible work and passion for the orchard and her art.

 So Chris, you come from a really creative family.
 Can you talk a little bit about that?